w3c/at-driver/README.md

 Some of the required functionality could be provided by a tool that does not integrate with screen reader directly.
 Such a tool could give instructions to the screen reader by simulating keyboard key presses at the level of the operating system (OS).
 Also at the OS-level, the tool could implement a text-to-speech "voice" which exposes the vocalizations as a stream of textual data.
 A general audience could benefit from this work if the source code and documentation were published under a free-and-open-source-software license.

 It is unclear whether some requirements (namely, configuring screen readers and observing their state) could be satisfied using this approach because there are no consistent operating-system-level facilities for these features.
 Even within the subset of required capabilities which can be realized via these means, the absence of a standard would undermine stability, and the commitment to a concrete implementation would limit adoption.
-While we recognize that this approach may yield helpful implementation experience in advance of consensus around a standard (see [the aria-at-automation-driver project](https://github.com/w3c/aria-at-automation-driver)), we recognize that it is fundamentally insufficient.
+While we recognize that this approach may yield helpful implementation experience in advance of consensus around a standard (see [the at-driver-driver project](https://github.com/w3c/at-driver-driver)), we recognize that it is fundamentally insufficient.

 ### Promote nascent standard for introspecting accessibility properties